Marklogic-retired/marklogic-data-hub/_pages/getting-started.md

 ## 6 - Create Your First Entity

 Entities are the business objects that you will be working with in the hub.
-Start by defining a new Entity for Employees.
+Start by defining a new Employee Entity.
 Click the **New Entity** button.
 Now fill out the popup with your entity name.
-If you are using the example code we provide then make sure to name this "Employees".
+If you are using the example code we provide then make sure to name this "Employee".

 ![New Entity]({{site.baseurl}}/images/create-employee.png)